 The Redline Ex (as well as its predecessor, the Redline) sets itself apart from the Escort roster with its proven claims of undetectability.
-Many equipment of its kind have little to no means of going invisible against the more powerful RDDs because all states in the US besides Virginia, as well the capital, Washington DC, permit their use anyway, although most radar detectors have their means of detection and even cloaking against the once-standard VG-2.
+Many types of equipment of its kind have little to no means of going invisible against the more powerful RDDs because all states in the US besides Virginia, as well the capital, Washington DC, permit their use anyway, although most radar detectors have their means of detection and even cloaking against the once-standard VG-2.

 The Redline Ex has TotalShield RF technology, a feature that is patented by the brand.
 This is what keeps it undetectable by RDDs such as the older VG-2 and Spectre models including the Elite.